BruceMcKinnon/BLContactDetails/readme.txt

 minheight - set a min height for the map.
 Default = 250px minwidth - set the min width of the map.
 Default = 100% layerprovider - set a Leaflet style layer.
-Defaults to 'Wikimedia'.
+Defaults to 'Wikimedia'. multi_locations - set to 1 to display marks at both address lat/lng values.
+Defaults to 0.
+Supported on OpenStreetMap only.

 = How do I display a cluster map? =